Addressing for your Incoming Packages

 • Don't include more than one street.

-Things like 1701 E 5TH and K will almost cause a misdelivery or no delivery.
+Things like "1701 E 5TH and K" will mostly cause a misdelivery or no delivery.
 Are you oh 5th or K?
-It is a great cause of frustration.
+It is a great cause of frustration for drivers.

 • Don't assume "The Driver knows where I live."
 Maybe.
 We quite often assign spare drivers to routes.
 The spare guy has no clue where Jane Smith lives.

-• For Packages coming to General Delivery or PO Boxes we maintain an extensive database that cross references your Name to the real street address.
+• For Packages coming to General Delivery or PO Boxes we maintain an extensive database that cross references your Name to my database street address.

 But for this to work, we need to know.
 Please text it to me.
 907-304-1053: